Josie and the Pussycats (film): Production

 Maggie Gyllenhaal and Zooey Deschanel both auditioned for the role of Josie, and while Deborah Kaplan and Harry Elfont were enamored with the latter, the studio did not want to cast an unknown.
 Beyoncé, Aaliyah and Lisa "Left Eye" Lopes auditioned for the role of Valerie.
 Lopes in particular was very interested in the role and read for it twice.
 Elfont stated that they wanted someone who was well versed in comedy, noting that Beyoncé was "quiet and shy" and Aaliyah was "serious and thoughtful".
 Tara Reid did not have to audition for the role of Melody, due to her popularity with the studio after the success of American Pie (1999).

-Rachael Leigh Cook later expressed surprise at her casting: "somehow, they gave one of the title roles to me, and I cannot sing at all.
+Rachael Leigh Cook later expressed surprise at her casting: "[S]omehow, they gave one of the title roles to me, and I cannot sing at all.
 I don't play guitar.
 I have no idea."
 Cook said the producers considered her for the titular lead in Josie after having remembered Cook from her audition for the lead role in Can't Hardly Wait (1998); both films were co-written and directed by Kaplan and Elfont.

 Cook's singing voice in the film was provided by Kay Hanley of the band Letters to Cleo, while backing vocals were provided by Cook, Reid, Rosario Dawson, and Bif Naked.
 Although the actresses did not perform the instrumentation on the songs themselves, they took music lessons in order to look as if they were playing the songs in the film.
 The trio went through a "band camp" with the rock band Powder, learning their characters' instruments and rehearsing the songs for several months before filming.

 In line with its theme of subliminal advertising, the inordinate degree of product placement in the film constitutes a running gag.
 Almost every scene features a mention or appearance of one or more famous brands, including Sega and the Dreamcast (Sega's mascot Sonic the Hedgehog also appears in Archie Comics), Motorola, Starbucks, Gatorade, Snapple, Evian, Target, Aquafina, America Online, Pizza Hut, Cartoon Network (which has aired the cartoon series on many occasions), Revlon, Kodak, Puma, Advil, Bounce, and more.
 None of the advertising was paid promotion by the represented brands; it was inserted voluntarily by the filmmakers.